hyper-ui/core/API.md

 function clear(this: HNode, props: object, store: Store, context: Store): void;
 ```

 This property is an optional function.
-It will be called when the component will be destroyed to do some clear things (e.g. clear the timers set in `init` or cancel unfinished data fetching started in `init`).
+It will be called when the component will be destroyed to do some clearing things. (e.g. clear the timers set in `init` or cancel unfinished data fetching started in `init`.)

 #### desc.catch